-BetterHelp pairs individuals with the therapists based on how they respond to an online multiple-choice questionnaire.
+BetterHelp pairs individuals with therapists based on how they respond to an online multiple-choice questionnaire.
 If a person is not happy with their match, they can ask to change therapists.

 The company will then assign a person to a private online chat room that only they and their therapist can access.
 The chat room is always “open” for the counselor and client.
-Individuals have unlimited chat time with their counselors through their chat room, although the chats are not usually live.
+Individuals have unlimited chat time with their counselors through their chat rooms, although the chats are not usually live.

 BetterHelp offers people one live session with their counselor each week.
 These live sessions can be online chats, phone calls, or video sessions that individuals can schedule with their counselors in their chat rooms.